Lucas-Kanade Optical Flow on The GPU#

 /*

 Lucas-Kanade optical flow with bilinear fetches.
+The algorithm is motified to not output in pixels, but normalized displacements.

 ---